 - The Government’s recommendation of keeping two metres apart should be applied stringently.
 Any time spent closer than two metres must be kept to an absolute minimum.
-Government has provided advice on social distancing.
+Government has provided advice specifically for the construction sector.

 - Separate washing facilities and refreshment stations should also be arranged where possible.

 - Whilst on site, continue to follow the advice on frequent hand-washing when not wearing gloves, using hand sanitiser and not touching the face.